RTEMS/rtems-docs/eng/req/items.rst

 ..
 Copyright (C) 2019, 2020 embedded brains GmbH (http://www.embedded-brains.de)

 ..
-Do not manually edit this file.
-It is part of the RTEMS quality process
-.. and was automatically generated.
+This file is part of the RTEMS quality process and was automatically
-..
-..
-If you find something that needs to be fixed or worded better please
+.. generated.
+If you find something that needs to be fixed or
-.. post a report to an RTEMS mailing list or raise a bug report:
+.. worded better please post a report or patch to an RTEMS mailing list
+.. or raise a bug report:
 ..
 .. https://docs.rtems.org/branches/master/user/support/bugs.html
 ..